-Other employees can occasionally accept unsolicited gifts, hospitality, free travel, tickets, invitations to sports or entertainment events (e.g., hockey game, round of golf, theatre show or concert) or other benefits, but only if they have a value of \$200 or less, subject to the conditions expressed below.
+Other employees may occasionally accept unsolicited gifts, hospitality, free travel, tickets, or invitations to sports or entertainment events (e.g., hockey game, round of golf, theatre show or concert) or other benefits, but only if they have a value of \$200 or less, subject to the conditions expressed below.
 It is also permitted to occasionally accept a working meal of reasonable value paid for by a third party.

-However, employees must not accept gifts, hospitality, free travel, tickets, invitations to sports or entertainment events or any other benefits:
+However, employees must not accept gifts, hospitality, free travel, tickets, or invitations to sports or entertainment events or any other benefits:

-- That could influence, or be perceived to influence, their judgment or their performance of duties. - That are offered by a business partner or a vendor of goods or services involved in an active request for proposal, sole source contract procedure or contract discussions, or in the six months following such a process, or as soon as they know such a process will begin in the near future. - That are offered by a business partner or a vendor whose performance the employee is evaluating. - That are cash, loans, discounts or work rendered free of charge for personal purposes. - If the total value of what has been received from the same source within a 12-month period would exceed \$400.
+- That could influence, or be perceived to influence, their judgment and/or their performance of duties; - That are offered by a business partner and/or supplier of goods or services involved in an active request for proposal, sole source contract procedure or contract discussions, or in the six months following such a process, or as soon as they know such a process will begin in the near future; - That are offered by a business partner and/or supplier whose performance the employee is evaluating; - That are cash, loans, discounts or work rendered free of charge for personal purposes; - If the total value of what has been received from the same source within a 12-month period would exceed \$400.

-See HUM-1 Conflicts of Interest for more details on what can or cannot be accepted or approved.
-Some units can have stricter rules.
+See the Policy on Conflicts of Interest for more details on what can or cannot be accepted or approved.
+Some units may have stricter rules.